allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 ### The idea

 We have decided to split the homepage content into two parts.
 The first will be loaded when the user opens the app and will be available immediately.
-And the second part will be loaded when the user scrolls to the end of the first part.
+And the second part would be loaded when the user scrolls to the end of the first part.
 This technique is called lazy loading.
 It is not something new, it is used web-wide in many places, but in our case, we had to think about it differently because …